Mule (shoe): In popular culture

 Mules have been associated with several celebrities.
 Queen Henrietta Maria, wife of Charles I famously wore an embroidered pair of mules in the 17th century.
 In Édouard Manet's 1863 painting Olympia, the central woman wears mules in bed.
 Her shoes connect to a type of slipper (chausson), which was slang for "old prostitute".
 During the 1950s, iconic actresses like Marilyn Monroe, Joan Fontaine, and Jayne Russel wore the marabou mules in their films and daily lives.
 For example, Marilyn Monroe wore them in The Seven Year Itch.
 Carrie Bradshaw from Sex and the City frequently wore mules.
 In Marie Claire's list of the top 32 Carrie Bradshaw shoes, six pairs are mules.

 In 2017, many celebrities and models were sighted wearing versions of the mules.
 Gigi Hadid designed a mule for Stuart Weitzman's spring 2017 collection.
-Beyoncé's instagram post of her wearing Givenchy mules received over 2 million likes.
+Beyoncé's Instagram post of her wearing Givenchy mules received over 2 million likes.
 Gucci's Princetown loafer is a version of a mule worn by both men and women.
 In 2015, a version of this shoe was lined with kangaroo fur, which stirred anti fur activists.
 These shoes were snapped on celebrities' social media platforms from Marc Jacobs to Leandra Medine of Man Repeller.
+In 2024, Cristiano Ronaldo's girlfriend, Georgina Rodriguez, combined two major shoe trends in one mule at the Venice Film Festival.